-- (a) Using a scanner or radio monitoring device for the purposes of responding to a call when not requested to respond to that call by an individual requesting that service or the appropriate public safety dispatch center; - (b) Permitting the operation of an ambulance in any manner contrary to the provisions of this Division or contrary to any applicable statute, rule or regulation; - (c) Performing ambulance services or services of a critical care transport provider unless possessing a current, valid Ambulance Provider's Permit or a current, valid Critical Care Transport Provider's Permit, respectively; - (d) Providing advanced life support services to any person or institution without a contract or subcontract with the County for the provision of such services; - (e) Announcing, advertising, or offering: - (1) Ambulance service without possessing a current, valid, Ambulance Provider's Permit; or - (2) Advanced life support services without being authorized by the County to provide such service; or - (3) Critical care transport services without possessing a current, valid Critical Care Transport Provider's Permit. - (f) Causing or allowing ambulances to respond to a location without first receiving a specific request for ambulance service at that location; - (g) Use of lights and sirens when responding to a non-emergency call; - (h) Operation in County of San Diego as Critical Care Transporter, BLS or ALS provider without proper authorization to do so.
+- (a) Using a scanner or radio monitoring device for the purposes of responding to a call when not requested to respond to that call by an individual requesting that service or the appropriate public safety dispatch center; - (b) Permitting the operation of an ambulance in any manner contrary to the provisions of this Division or contrary to any applicable statute, rule or regulation; - (c) Performing ambulance services or services of a critical care transport provider unless possessing a current, valid Ambulance Provider's Permit or a current, valid Critical Care Transport Provider's Permit, respectively; - (d) Providing advanced life support services to any person or institution without a contract or subcontract with the County for the provision of such services; - (e) Announcing, advertising, or offering: - (1) Ambulance service without possessing a current, valid, Ambulance Provider's Permit; or - (2) Advanced life support services without being authorized by the County to provide such service; or - (3) Critical care transport services without possessing a current, valid Critical Care Transport Provider's Permit. - (f) Causing or allowing ambulances to respond to a location without first receiving a specific request for ambulance service at that location.

 CHAPTER 8.
-OPERATIONAL STANDARDS AND REQUIREMENTS

-NON EMERGENCY MEDICAL TRANSPORTATION
+OPERATIONAL STANDARDS AND REQUIREMENTS NON EMERGENCY MEDICAL TRANSPORTATION